olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 ```

-We mention this because a nice feature of MPI programs that are structured like this, is that the user can change size of the problem being run from the submit file without making changes in the code that would require it to be recompiled.
+We mention this because a nice feature of MPI programs that are structured like this, is that the user can change the size of the problem from the submit file without making changes in the code that would require it to be recompiled.